codepath/android_guides/Loading-Contacts-with-Content-Providers.md

 ## Overview

 The following guide walks step by step through loading contacts from the phone using Content Providers.
+See [the full sample here](https://github.com/thecodepath/contacts-loader-example) for the source code.

 ### Permissions